aldolat/posts-in-sidebar/README.md

 * NEW: added option for rich content.
 * NEW: added option for displaying the custom fields value/key of the post.
+* NEW: added option for removing bullets and extra left space for the list elements.
 * Code improvements.

 ### 1.11 ###